Grid ref: TQ 833 924 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 The ground falls steeply from the car park with a variety of trees on the upper slopes including oak, sweet chestnut, ash and rowan.
-These give way to hornbeam on the heavier and wetter soils lower down.
+These give way to oak, hornbeam and hazel on the heavier and wetter soils lower down, where the trees are being coppiced in patches and along the broad rides.

 Hockley rail station is about 20 minutes' walk.
 Bus services from Rayleigh and Southend run past the main entrance.